NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Champion Dedication.md

 **Prerequisites** Strength +2; Charisma +2
 * * *
 Choose a deity.
-You are bound by your deity's anathema and can receive that deity's divine sanctification.
+You are bound by your deity's anathema and gain the champion's aura and sanctification as described in the champion class.
 Choose a cause as you would if you were a champion, with the same options a champion must abide by.
 You gain its edicts and anathema but don't gain the other abilities.

 You become trained in Religion and your deity's associated skill; for each of these skills in which you were already trained, you instead become trained in a skill of your choice.
 You become trained in champion class DC.
 If you later gain a devotion spell, you become trained in spell attack modifier and spell DC.